evgenyneu/evgenii.com/app/blog/_posts/2014-05-25-creating-content-is-not-enough.md

 > Last year was the year of content marketing.
 This year is the year of content distribution and promotion.

 The war over the eyeballs on the Internet is won in many industries.
-Most people follow their habits and consume limited number of well-established Internet resources.
+Many people follow their habits and consume limited number of well-established Internet resources.
 Your goal it to get your content published on those media outlets in order to reach your audience.

 > We create owned media to earn media.